linjing-lab/linjing-lab/README.md

 <h2 align='center'><b>About Me</b></h2>

-- 🔤 Join [Skype] to strike up contact me and explore technical cooperation.
+- 🔤 Contact me and explore technical cooperation from commercial copyright.
 - ✍ Already gained more than 400 followers on [blog] about information science.
 - 📈 Promoting the development of [Polars] by maintaining [Chinese document].